beginner-corp/docs.begin.com/src/shared/docs/en/guides/apollo-graphql.md

 ### `public/`

-The `public` directory is where we host our homepage `index.html`.
+The `public` directory is where we host our home page: `index.html`.
 Inside we have an example GraphQL query that pulls in data from our HTTP function using an async function that fetches our GraphQL data graph from `src/http/post-graphql/index.js`.
 We then append our query results to a DOM element using `getElementById`.

 ```js
 // public/index.html